Siberian PWA Push Module (BackOffice page) will help you to set-up firebase config for PWA web push notifications.

 Click Action URL: Leave empty or you can even use any external link there.

 Image URL: If you want image to include the image with push then upload it there otherwise leave it empty.
+Your image will be uploaded on IMGUR server to retrieve its url fast and for a better performance.

 Then click on the “Send” button.
 You will see sent successfully message there like Push has been sent to devices: (number_of_devices_like_1_2_etc).